What counts towards the ATAR?

 Preferences can be changed as many times as you like, free of charge, up until the closing date.

-The Change of Preference period for VCE (including VCAL) students closes at 12 noon, Wednesday 19 December 2018.
-International VCE applicants have different deadlines to accommodate early offers, which are outlined on the VTAC website.
+There are Change of Preference deadlines for VCE (including VCAL) students on 14 December and 20 December.
+International VCE applicants have different deadlines, which are outlined on the VTAC website.

-Change of Preference will reopen 3 January 2019 (3pm) - 4 January 2019 (4pm) to accommodate IB, international, and WA applicants, who do not receive their results until late in December.
+Change of Preference will reopen briefly in early January to accommodate IB, international, and WA applicants, who do not receive their results until late in December.
+VCE students can also change their preferences in early January.
+Check the VTAC website for exact dates and times.

 Should I change my preferences?